 Rating 0 1 2 3 Element C Do all personnel build positive nurturing relationships with students, parents, and community to improve inclusive practices focusing on the whole child, promoting well-rounded academic, behavioral and social emotional growth?
-Personnel do not build positive nurturing relationships with students, parents, and community to improve inclusive practices Few personnel build positive nurturing relationships with students, parents, and community to improve inclusive practices Many personnel build positive nurturing relationships with students, parents, and community to improve inclusive practices All personnel build positive nurturing relationships with students, parents, and community to improve inclusive practices Element D Does the school develop strategic and aligned community partnerships to support the academic and social emotional needs of students? the academic and social emotional needs of some community partnerships that support The school has developed community partnerships that support the academic and social emotional needs of students. developed strategic and
+Personnel do not build positive nurturing relationships with students, parents, and community to improve inclusive practices Few personnel build positive nurturing relationships with students, parents, and community to improve inclusive practices Many personnel build positive nurturing relationships with students, parents, and community to improve inclusive practices All personnel build positive nurturing relationships with students, parents, and community to improve inclusive practices Element D Does the school develop strategic and aligned community partnerships to support the academic and social emotional needs of students?
+The school has not yet developed community partnerships to support the academic and social emotional needs of students. some community partnerships that support The school has developed community partnerships that support the academic and social emotional needs of students. developed strategic and

 Rating 0 1 2 3 Element E Is there a system established to recruit and engage volunteers, matching businesses', community agencies' and families' abilities and interests with a variety of volunteer opportunities?
-A system has been established to recruit and engage volunteers, matching a few of the following; businesses', community agencies' and families' abilities and interests with a variety of volunteer opportunities A system has been established to recruit and engage volunteers, matching some of the following; businesses', community agencies' and families' abilities and interests with a variety of volunteer opportunities A system has been established to recruit and engage volunteers, matching businesses', community agencies' and families' abilities and interests with a variety of volunteer opportunities Element F Are positive and goal- oriented relationships that encourage family involvement to heighten student well-rounded academic achievement and social emotional development intentionally nurtured?
-Positive and goal- oriented relationships that encourage family involvement to heighten student achievement and social emotional development are not intentionally nurtured A few positive and goal- oriented relationships that encourage family involvement to heighten student achievement and social emotional development are intentionally nurtured Some positive and goal- oriented relationships that encourage family involvement to heighten student achievement and social emotional development are intentionally nurtured Positive and goal- oriented relationships that encourage family involvement to heighten student achievement and social emotional development are intentionally nurtured
+A system has been established to recruit and engage volunteers, matching a few of the following; businesses', community agencies' and families' abilities and interests with a variety of volunteer opportunities A system has been established to recruit and engage volunteers, matching some of the following; businesses', community agencies' and families' abilities and interests with a variety of volunteer opportunities A system has been established to recruit and engage volunteers, matching businesses', community agencies' and families' abilities and interests with a variety of volunteer opportunities Element F Are positive and goal- oriented relationships that encourage family involvement to heighten student well-rounded academic achievement and social emotional development intentionally nurtured? - A few positive and goal- oriented relationships that encourage family involvement to heighten student achievement and social emotional development are intentionally nurtured Some positive and goal- oriented relationships that encourage family involvement to heighten student achievement and social emotional development are intentionally nurtured Positive and goal- oriented relationships that encourage family involvement to heighten student achievement and social emotional development are intentionally nurtured